annaliese8/PopGenStats_Project/README.md

 This repository is to be used to track my progress for the Metagenomic Population Genetic Statistics project at the Genome Institute of Singapore (GIS).

 <b>Currently working on:</b>
+- Generating phylogenetic trees from sample genomes

+<b>Completed:</b>
-- Inferring vcfs to reference genome; build a full genome for each sample
+- Inferring VCFs to reference genome; build a full genome for each sample

 <b>Primary languages:</b>
 - Python